So let’s start with the basics…

 First, let’s prepare our front and side views:

 I always start with the side, and then extrapolate the front view from it.
 Because you are using Krita, set up two parallel rulers, one vertical and the other horizontal.
-To snap them perfectly, drag one of the nodes after you have made the ruler, and press Shift to snap it horizontal or vertical.
-In 3.0, you can also snap them to the image borders if you haveactive via Shift + S
+To snap them perfectly, drag one of the nodes after you have made the ruler, and press the Shift key to snap it horizontal or vertical.
+In 3.0, you can also snap them to the image borders if you haveactive via the Shift + S shortcut.

 Then, by moving the mirror to the left, you can design a front view from the side view, while the parallel preview line helps you with aligning the eyes (which in the above screenshot are too low).